-If the charge is insufficient, the Fire Extinguisher must be replaced.
+If the extinguisher is past its expiration date or charge is insufficient, the Fire Extinguisher must be replaced.

 Do not test the fire extinguisher by discharging it.
-Partial discharge can cause leakage of pressure or contents, which would render the unit inoperative when needed.
+Partial discharge can cause leakage of pressure or contents. which would render the unit inoperative when needed.
 When using the fire extinguisher, aim the spray at the base of the fire.